benitomartin/rag-aws-qdrant/README.md

     make install
     ```

-4. Creat **AWS Account**, credentials, and proper policies with full access to ECR and Lambda for the projects to function correctly.
+4. Creat **AWS Account**, credentials, and proper policies with full access to ECR and Lambda for the project to function correctly.
 Make sure to configure the appropriate credentials to interact with AWS services.

 5. Make sure the `.env` file is complete and run the `build_and_deploy.sh script`